tamedu/csa-on-blockchain/README.md

 [TODO] Think/find Social Impact Metrics

 #### 4. Environmental Impact
+[TODO] Think/find Environmental Impact Metrics

-They can be a combination of total carbon reduction and plus others [TODO] Think/find Environmental Impact Metrics
+It can be a combination of total carbon reduction and plus others

 ##### Total Carbon Reduction (TCR) Metric
 [TODO] Think/find a way to estimate TCR